ssammueel/ReactClass/DAY 3/useeffect/note.md

 ### 2. variable in dependancy array

-- when we pass variables in a dependancy array, thenever the variable change the useeffect is alos called called
+- when we pass variables in a dependancy array, thenever the variable change the useeffect is also called
-- and so it will be first called when the component mounts and when it unmounts
+- and so it will be first called when the component mounts and when the variable in the dependancy array changes

 ***exaple***